cs3110/textbook/basics/intro.md

 syntax just to be able to speak to the computer at all.

 ## Semantics
 By *semantics*, we mean the rules that define the behavior of programs.
 In other words, semantics is about the meaning of a program&mdash;what computation a particular piece of syntax represents.
+Note that although "semantics" is plural in form, we use it as singular.
+That's similar to "mathematics" or "physics".

 There are two pieces to semantics, the *dynamic* semantics of a language and the *static* semantics of a language.
 The dynamic semantics define the run-time behavior of a program as it is executed or evaluated.
 The static semantics define the compile-time checking that is done to ensure that a program is legal, beyond any syntactic requirements.
 The most important kind of static semantics is probably *type checking*: the rules that define whether a program is well typed or not.
 Learning the semantics of a new language is usually the real challenge, even though the syntax might be the first hurdle you have to overcome.
 You need to understand semantics to say what you mean to the computer, and you need to say what you mean so that your program performs the right computation.

 ## Idioms
 By *idioms*, we mean the common approaches to using language features to express computations.
 Given that you might express one computation in many ways inside a language, which one do you choose?
 Some will be more natural than others.
 Programmers who are fluent in the language will prefer certain modes of expression over others.
-We could think of this in terms of using the dominant paradigms, whether they are imperative, functional, object oriented, etc., in the language effectively.
-You need to understand idioms to say what you mean not just to the computer, but to other programmers.
+We could think of this in terms of using the dominant paradigms in the language effectively, whether they are imperative, functional, object oriented, etc. You need to understand idioms to say what you mean not just to the computer, but to other programmers.
 When you write code idiomatically, other programmers will understand your code better.

 ## Libraries
 *Libraries* are bundles of code that have already been written for you